FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 water charges was not over and pointed out that over 1 million households were in arrears.

-The Motion was seconded by Councillor Keller.---
+The Motion was seconded by Councillor Keller.
+---
 17

 Councillor Sheahan (J) proposed the following Motion and this was seconded by